Agnieszka335/ClickHouse/README.md

 ## 💻 Installation & Setup

-Ensure you have [Node.js](https://nodejs.org/) installed on your machine.
+Ensure you have [Node.js](https://nodejs.org/) installed on your computer.

 1.  **Clone the repository**
     ```bash